Doctoral Psychology Internship Training Program

 Benefits

-The stipend is extremely competitive - $40,019.20, and includes full health benefits: health insurance, vision and dental.
-Please see our benefits brochure on the website.
-Psychology Interns are provided with five days of professional development time.
+The stipend is extremely competitive at $47,840.
+It includes full health benefits such as health insurance, vision and dental.
+Please refer to our benefits flyer.
+Psychology interns are also provided five days of professional development time and a $5,000 training reimbursement.

-RIDE program provides with $3.00 per day for the use of alternative way to commute to work, receiving on average $720/year
+The RIDE program provides interns with $3.00 per day for the use of alternative ways to commute to work.
+They may receive on average $720/year.

 Location